 A graduate student registered on any campus of the University of California may go to another campus of the University as an Intercampus Exchange Graduate Student with the approval of:

 the chair of the department on the host campus

 the deans of the Graduate Division on the home and the host campus

 This privilege is available to graduate students who would like to associate with scholars or fields of study not available on the home campus, or who seek the use of special facilities and collections.
 Click here to go to the program website.

 International students come to UC Berkeley for one or two semesters as part of the University of California's Education Abroad Program (EAP).
 EAP is a set of reciprocal exchanges between the University of California and its partner institutions abroad.
 Undergraduate and graduate reciprocity students are nominated by the partner universities under the provisions of specific contractual agreements, and attend a UC campus for up to one academic year on a no-fee-exchange, non-degree basis.
 For more information on UC's Reciprocal Exchanges, visit the EAP systemwide website.

 This program enables UC undergraduates to enroll in one course per term offered by another UC campus.
 There are no additional fees for this program, but students must be fully registered and in good standing at their home UC campus in order to participate.
 Applications for the program are provided and processed by the student’s home UC campus.
 Questions about this process should be directed to the University Registrar at your home UC campus.

 UC Berkeley students should complete this application and carefully follow the instructions provided.
 Applications are also available at the Office of the Registrar in 201 Sproul Hall.
-UC Berkeley students should direct their questions to Michael Cooper at firstname.lastname@example.org or 510-642-1592.
+UC Berkeley students should direct their questions to D'Nean Perkins in the Office of the Registrar at firstname.lastname@example.org or 510-642-9660.